Varvara — Collection of textile patterns inspired by women of the avant-garde

 Gunta Stölzl (1897–1983)

-The only woman to head a Bauhaus workshop, Gunta rewrote the language of weaving.
-Her abstract tapestries were structured, spontaneous, and deeply modern — textile as visual thinking.
+The only woman to head a Bauhaus workshop, Gunta rewrote what weaving could be.
+Her abstract tapestries were structured and spontaneous at once — deeply modern, made with her hands, and impossible to ignore.

 NATALIA